wagnerjfr/orchestrator-raft-mysql/README.md

 ### 9. Fault tolerance scenario

-Since Docker allows us to disconnect a container from a network by just running one command, we can disconnect now orchestrator1 (possibly the leader) from the groupnet network by running:
+Since Docker allows us to disconnect a container from a network by just running one command.
+We are going to disconnect **orchestrator1** *(possibly the leader)* from the groupnet network by running:
 ```
 $ docker network disconnect orchnet orchestrator1
 ```